Daniel Bennie: Queens Park Rangers

+Dundee United

+On 31 July 2026, Bennie made his debut for Dundee United as a substitute in a Scottish Premiership match against Rangers at Tannadice Park.
+In the 82nd minute of the 1–1 draw, Bennie threaded a precise, swerving pass with the outside of his boot to put teammate Jesse Randall clean through on goal, though Randall's resulting low effort was smothered by Rangers goalkeeper Ivor Pandur.

 International career

 Bennie received his first international call-up for the Australian under-17 side in June 2023 ahead of the 2023 U-17 Asian Cup.
 He scored once during the tournament as Australia reached the quarter-final stage before being knocked out by Japan.
+Bennie was part of the Australian u20 team that won the Asia Cup for the first time in February 2025 beating Saudi Arabia in the final.
+Bennie scored twice on the way to the final.

-As of February 2025, having not yet been tied to the Australia men's national soccer team, he is potentially eligible for the Hong Kong national football team, having been born in Hong Kong and spent between the ages of four to 11 going to school at the Australian International School Hong Kong, where his father, Niall, was the Director of Sport.
+As of February 2025, having not yet been tied to the Australia men's national soccer team, he is potentially eligible for the Hong Kong national football team, having been born in Hong Kong and spent between the ages of 4 to 11 going to school at the Australian International School Hong Kong, where his father, Niall, was the Director of Sport.
+He also has expressed interest to represent Scotland national football team.

 Personal life

 Bennie was born in Hong Kong and started playing football at a young age whilst living there, before moving to Perth.
+His brother Jack Bennie is also a football player for HKFC.

 Bennie attended Lake Joondalup Baptist College in Joondalup, where he met John Walmsley, the head coach of Perth Glory Youth.